 Executive Committee

-The Training Grant (TG) Executive Committee currently consists of: Hening Lin (co-Program Director), Jeremy Baskin (co-Program Director), Christopher Alabi, Nozomi Ando, Pamela Chang, Matthew DeLisa, Frank Schroeder, Justin Wilson, and the elected student representative.
+The Training Grant (TG) Executive Committee currently consists of: Jeremy Baskin (Program Director), Christopher Alabi, Nozomi Ando, Pamela Chang, Matthew DeLisa, Kyle Lancaster, Sijin Li, Frank Schroeder, and the elected student representative.
 The Executive Committee is responsible for making decisions about adding or dropping faculty mentors.
 Each year, the training grant director will appoint a committee consisting of Executive Committee members (excluding the student representative) and CBI mentors to review trainee applications.
 In addition to frequent informal interactions, the Executive Committee meets each year to evaluate the students and the program.

 Course Work

 Trainees, who must come from the laboratory of a CBI mentor and should be in early stages of training when entering the program (first or second year), are required to take two core graduate-level courses in chemistry from the Chemical Biology sequence, which are chosen to provide a strong background in fundamental mechanistic/synthetic and biological chemistry.
-These two courses must be from the list of Chem 4400, Chem 4500, Chem 4510, Chem 6650, Chem 6670, Chem 6680, Chem 7600 (VetMM 7050) and one must be either Chem 4500, Chem 6650 or Chem 6680.
+These two courses must be from the list of: Chem 4500/6450, Chem 6650, Chem 6660, Chem 6860, and VetMM 7050, and one must be either Chem 4500/6450 or Chem 6650.
 There is also a requirement for a cell biology course (BioMG 4320, BioMG 6360, or BioMG 6390).
-In addition, the program requires at least five additional credit hours from any of the courses shown in this CBI Course List – 2021.
+In addition, the program requires at least five additional credit hours from any of the courses shown in this CBI TG Course List 2024.
 Chemistry applicants are expected to satisfy this requirement with biology-rich courses and biology applicants are expected to satisfy it with chemistry-rich courses.
 All required courses must be taken for a grade; not as an audit or pass/fail.
 Our trainees are also required to complete an ethics course (BIOMG 7510) and eight modules of online “Responsible Conduct of Research” foundational training through the Office of Research Integrity and Assurance.
 Each trainee will also participate in the Responsible Conduct of Research symposium for each of the two years in which they are appointed as trainees.

 Trainee Seminars